xbouteiller/cavitron/README.md

 - double clic on : **launch.bat**
 - should be located in the same folder than caviclean-python-exec.py

-or see step 1 in the program flow for more information.
+or see step 1 in the program flow section below for more information.

 <br/><br/>